 The HEFCE policy asks for the author’s accepted and final peer-reviewed text (which may otherwise be known as the ‘author manuscript’ or ‘final author version’ or ‘post-print’).

-This is the last ‘author owned’ version before the publisher begin copy-editing and additional added value services.
+This is the last ‘author owned’ version before the publisher begins copy-editing and additional added value services.
 As shown in the diagram it is the version that incorporates all of the changes after peer review and is formally accepted by the journal.

 If you have any questions about identifying the correct version, please contact the team: publications at warwick dot ac dot uk

-Key Points of the REF Policy
+Key points of the REF Policy

 To be eligible for REF submission, journal articles and conference proceedings must have been deposited in an open access repository, and made open access within a specified time.

 - Papers accepted for publication after 1 April 2016 should be deposited within 3 months of acceptance